dfinity/interface-spec/spec/_attachments/interface-spec-changelog.md

 * Add a management canister method for retrieving node metrics.
 * Specify the resource reservation mechanism.
 * Allow `in_replicated_execution` system API method to be executed during `canister_start`.
+* Set the maximum depth of a delegation in a read_state response/certified variable certificate to 1.

 ### 0.22.0 (2023-11-15) {#0_22_0}
 * Add metrics on subnet usage into the certified state tree and a new HTTP endpoint `/api/v2/subnet/<subnet_id>/read_state` for retrieving them.